raspberrypilearning/comic-character/en/step_2.md

 title: What is the Document Object Model?
 ---

-The Document Object Model (DOM) provides a way for JavaScript (and other programming languages) to interact with web page elements.
+The Document Object Model (DOM) provides a way for JavaScript (and other programming languages) to interact with webpage elements.

-It represents the structure of a web page (document).
+It represents the structure of a webpage (document).

-`querySelector()` is a DOM method that returns the first element in your web page that matches a specified CSS selector (e.g. `copyrightYear`)
+`querySelector()` is a DOM method that returns the first element in your webpage that matches a specified CSS selector (e.g. `copyrightYear`)

 --- /collapse ---

 --- task ---

-Use the `querySelector()` method to find the element in the web page document with the attribute `id="copyrightYear"`.
+Use the `querySelector()` method to find the element in the webpage document with the attribute `id="copyrightYear"`.

 --- code ---
 ---